 Registered Disability Savings Plan Action Group

-After an extensive public consultation process, the Premier released Accessibility 2024 in June, 2014.
-Accessibility 2024 is 10-year action plan created to make B.C. the most progressive province for people with disabilities in Canada by 2024.
+After an extensive public consultation process, a 10-year action plan was released in June 2014.
+This 10-year action plan was developed to make B.C. the most progressive province for people with disabilities in Canada by 2024.
 One of the key building blocks in the plan is Financial Security, which includes a goal for our province to have the highest savings rate for people with disabilities in Canada by 2024 through the use of financial tools such as the RDSP.

 The RDSP is a long-term savings plan designed by the Government of Canada to help people with disabilities and their families save money for the future.
 British Columbia was the first province to support the RDSP, and ensures that money held in or paid out of an RDSP does not affect people’s income or disability assistance.